 Stephanie McKercher, RD, a Colorado-based recipe developer at The Grateful Grazer, recommends a meatless option made from chickpeas— like her Moroccan-Spiced Chickpea Burgers.
 “They’re made with lots of herbs and spices and a hearty mix of chickpeas and whole grains.
 Even meat-lovers will want to give this one a try!” says McKercher.
 Chickpeas boast six grams of fibre and seven grams of protein per half cup, are rich in folate, and have some calcium and iron.

 Don’t miss our fool-proof guide to grilling season.

 Ancient grains appear more often at get-togethers these days than the standard pasta salad.
 A member of the wheat family, farro qualifies as an ancient grain.
-It has more fiber and protein than brown rice and contains magnesium which, according to Tufts University, may help lower the risk of diabetes.
+It has more fibre and protein than brown rice and contains magnesium which, according to Tufts University, may help lower the risk of diabetes.
 McKercher says “a swoon-worthy salad makes it easy to add a few fruits and veggies to your barbecue plate.
 I like to serve up farro with seasonal produce and creamy tahini dressing.
 It’s a crowd-pleasing summer favourite.”

 With a mix of carrots, green, and sometimes red cabbage, coleslaw is typical BBQ fare.
 Cabbage is rich in vitamin C and K, and also has some folate, calcium, potassium, and magnesium.
 Cabbage contains sulforaphane which has been linked with a healthier brain and improvement in neuropsychiatric disorders such as depression, according to a study in the Journal of Molecular Neuropsychiatry.
 Deli-style and supermarket slaws come with added sugar and regular mayonnaise; you can try to drain off some of the liquid or bring your own version made with nonfat Greek yogurt.